abdullahzulfiqar653/PasswordManageer/README.md

-# PasswordManageer
+# Neuronous_Services

 Project name: **_Neuronous_Services_**

-SecurePass is a robust application for generating and managing passwords for various user accounts.
-Enjoy flexible security with both stateful and stateless password functionalities.
-Store passwords securely in our encrypted database or generate passwords without storing them on our servers.
+Neuronous is a comprehensive service platform offering multiple security solutions.
+It includes a powerful password manager with options for both stateful and stateless password functionalities.
+Users can securely store passwords in an encrypted database or generate them without server retention.
+Additionally, Neuronous provides advanced RSA services for encrypting messages, ensuring secure communication.
+Whether it's password management or encryption, Neuronous delivers flexible, secure solutions tailored to modern needs.

 **clone project using HTTPS or SSH**